COMMERCIAL LAW - INTERNATIONAL SALES - 2022/3

 The learning and teaching methods include:

-One 2-hour lecture weekly plus one six 1-hour tutorial fortnightly (4 tutorials).
+One 2-hour lecture weekly plus one six 1-hour tutorials.
 Lectures and tutorials supported by handbook and specimen questions.

 The assessment strategy is designed to provide students with the opportunity to demonstrate that they both have understood coherently the key commercial concepts covered in the module and the have met the listed learning outcomes.